anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/d-reference-architectures.md

 # Appendix D — Reference Architectures

-This appendix provides vendor-neutral, security-centric architectural patterns that implement the F7-LAS framework in real systems.
+This appendix provides vendor-neutral, security-centric architectural patterns that implement the F7-LAS model in real systems.
 Each pattern is aligned with the seven layers, the supplemental supply-chain layer, and the multi-agent governance model.

 These are reference designs, not prescriptive requirements.